Wexop/ColorfulJarOfPickles/Thunderstore/README.md

 # Colorful Jar Of Pickles

-Add a colorful animated jar of pickles scrap item, that can be in every player
+Add a colorful animated jar of pickles scrap item, that can be in every color

 There is also a rare rainbow jar of pickles, even more colorful, so cool !